phoenixlabsresearch/spark-docs/whats-new/supply-borrow-caps.md

 ## Supply/Borrow Caps

-Aave Governance can appoint `RISK_ADMIN` and `POOL_ADMIN` who have the ability to configure Borrow and Supply Caps of the individual reserves.
+Maker Governance can appoint `RISK_ADMIN` and `POOL_ADMIN` who have the ability to configure Borrow and Supply Caps of the individual reserves.

 ## **Borrow Caps**